12 Keys’ Codeine Addiction Treatment In Florida

 Our frequent assessments identify progress and newly revealed problems as quickly as possible.
 We are able to make changes to the recovery program to incorporate this new information, so the program remains relevant to your changing needs.

-At 12 Keys Rehab, our staff is compassionate, qualified and experienced.
+Our staff is compassionate, qualified and experienced.
 We diagnose and treat all aspects of addiction and provide long-term independent aftercare.
 Our codeine rehab only enrolls a limited number of clients at one time, and because we maintain a large staff, we can provide more one-to-one treatment than most other rehabs in the world.